Dental Implants — New Braunfels, TX

 Once your mouth has fully recovered from dental implant surgery, you’ll find that taking care of dental implants isn’t much different from taking care of natural teeth; you’ll continue brushing and flossing like you did before.
 Here are some tips to keep in mind:

-- Choose low-abrasive toothpastes that won’t damage the implant.
+• Choose low-abrasive toothpastes that won’t damage the implant.

-- Add mouth rinse to your oral hygiene routine to wash away food and bacteria from around the implant.
+• Add mouth rinse to your oral hygiene routine to wash away food and bacteria from around the implant.

-- If you have trouble cleaning underneath the implants, try using a water pick.
+• If you have trouble cleaning underneath the implants, try using a water pick.

 Dental Implant FAQs

 Before you decide to get dental implants in New Braunfels, it’s important to do your research.
 Do you fully understand what is going to happen during the procedure and what it will be like to have new teeth supported by an implant?
-Dr. Earnest is here to make sure you’re fully informed.
+Dr. Haag is here to make sure you’re fully informed.
 Read below to see if we’ve already answered your question; if not, write it down so that you can bring it to our attention during your implant consultation.

 If you’re used to having bridges, dentures, and crowns replaced every 5 to 15 years, you’re probably wondering how often you’ll need new implants.
 The answer is: very rarely, if ever!
 The implant screws themselves can easily last over 30 years if you continue to practice good oral hygiene and receive regular dental checkups.
 In fact, they could very well last the rest of your life.
 Note that this primarily applies to the actual implant.
 The restoration that they support will be subject to more wear and tear and will likely need to be replaced periodically.
 Still, you can safely look forward to your dental implants strengthening your smile for a long time.

-What is the Right Age for Dental Implants?
+What is the right age for dental implants?

 Implants are usually recommended for adults with fully grown and developed jaws.
 They’re not typically placed in children because of the number of changes that still have to take place.
 However, some older teens might be eligible for the procedure.
 Girls around the age of 16 and boys around the age of 18 might be able to get implants; we can give you our recommendation once we’ve had a chance to evaluate their mouth.

 Dental implant placement is a surgery, so the proper precautions are taken beforehand to keep you comfortable.
 Between the local anesthetic used to numb the mouth and the sedation techniques used to keep them in a relaxed state of mind, many people report that the implant treatment feels better than they expected.
 We’ll give you instructions for taking care of your mouth during the recovery process so that you can keep any soreness you might experience under control.
-The pain after the surgery will be mild and should go away with time.
-If it grows worse or becomes severe, call us immediately; you might be experiencing the warning signs of a post-surgical complication.